-- organize a team of local, state, and federal agencies and establish, communication protocols and priorities,
+- Organize a team of local, state, and federal agencies and establish, communication protocols and priorities, - Erosion control, - River restoration, - Request recovery funds from FEMA, NRCS, USDA, and the Department of Interior BAER programs, - Process insurance claims, - Inspect buildings and infrastructure for damage, - Restore drinking water sources and monitor water quality.

-- erosion control,

-- river restoration,

-- request recovery funds from FEMA,

-- process insurance claims,

-- inspect buildings and infrastructure for damage,

-- restore drinking water sources and monitor water quality.

-A Memorandum of Understanding may need to be developed to clarify roles, duties and other coordination needs.
+A Memorandum of Understanding should be developed and signed prior to a fire in order to clarify roles, duties and identify coordination efforts.
+The Village will also join the Burned Area Learning Network.